Rapper Tekashi 6ix9ine Hospitalized After Being Badly Beaten During Armed Robbery

 Rapper Tekashi 6ix9ine was beaten up badly and robbed by three hooded gunmen early Sunday morning, reports TMZ.
 He is now recuperating in a hospital.
 This comes just a month after one of Tekashi’s fellow rappers, XXXTentacion, was gunned down in Florida.

-Three hooded gunmen got down from the car, grabbed the rapper and pistol whipped him till he was unconscious.
-When Takeshi regained consciousness, the publication learned, he realized that he was in the backseat of their car as they drove around.
-At that point, the three men informed Takeshi about their intentions, which was to rob him off his money and jewelry — threatening him with death if he failed to cooperate.
+Three hooded gunmen got down from the car, grabbed the rapper, and pistol-whipped him till he was unconscious.
+When Takeshi regained consciousness, the publication learned, he realized that he was in the back seat of their car as they drove around.
+At that point, the three men informed Takeshi about their intentions, which was to rob him of his money and jewelry — threatening him with death if he failed to cooperate.

 A few minutes later, they pulled up outside his home.
 Two gunmen went inside while a third guarded 6ix9ine in the car.
 They are reported to have taken nearly $750,000 worth of jewelry and up to $20,000 in cash.
-When the gunmen went inside, Takeshi’s girlfriend and daughter were in the apartment, but thankfully the gunmen didn’t hurt either of them during the robbery.
+When the gunmen went inside, Tekashi’s girlfriend and daughter were in the apartment, but thankfully the gunmen didn’t hurt either of them during the robbery.

 Tekashi69 Pistol Whipped, Kidnapped, Robbed and Hospitalized https://t.co/uPey2ZmCdI